hirezio/given/CONTRIBUTING.md

 ### ✅ 4.
 Make sure you add / modify tests

-Run `yarn test:full` to make sure there aren't any errors
+Run `pnpm test:full` to make sure there aren't any errors

 .